 Factors to consider when choosing paper

 Third, make sure you are considering and are compatible with the printer you are using and the ink type.
 Using the wrong paper that is not intended for the pigment or dye inks will create issues with color inconsistencies and/or issues with the ink sticking to the paper itself.
 Lastly, consider installation style.
 Heavy papers feel luxurious but will most likely need professional mounting.
-Another option is peel-and-stick paper (even if you don’t believe in the wall prints being permanent) is a more do-it-yourself style.
+Another option is peel-and-stick paper (even if you don’t believe in the wall prints being permanent), which is a more do-it-yourself style.

 Practical printing and installation tips

-Before finalizing a large print, ask for a proof, so you can see the paper’s texture and color response.
-If you want an image that is crisp and clear, be sure to prepare your files at 150 to 300 dpi at final size.
+Before finalizing a large print, ask for a proof so you can see the paper’s texture and color response.
+If you want an image that is crisp and clear, be sure to prepare your files at 150 to 300 dpi at the final size.
 If printing a mural, you should print it in panels, making it easier to install with overlapping seams.

 Make sure your walls are smooth and primed, or else imperfections may show through the thinner papers.
 For permanent installation, you may want to hire a professional to make sure everything is lined up correctly and the adhesive is applied evenly and correctly.
 Temporary papers, such as peel-and-stick, are easier to install; however, you may not get the same quality in terms of professionalism.